 Bed throws, spare blankets and some decorative soft furnishings will be removed from our properties.

 Our Housekeeping Manager will thoroughly check every property for compliance with all of the above prior to your arrival.

 To view a copy of our Covid-19 Risk Assessment, please click here: General Coronavirus Risk Assessment

 What does each property contain?

-Each of our properties has the following as standard: central heating, TV, DVD, music system, radio, vacuum cleaner, ironing board and iron, hairdryer, microwave, oven and hob, electric kettle and toaster, blender, fridge, a selection of CD’s, a selection of family games and a small selection of books.
+Each of our properties have the following as standard: central or storage heating, TV, DVD, music system, radio, vacuum cleaner, ironing board and iron, hairdryer, microwave, oven and hob, electric kettle and toaster, blender and a refrigerator.

 The majority of our properties have a dishwasher, washer/dryer and some also have a freezer.

 Do we have to bring our own bed linen and towels?

 No, all bed linen and towels are provided.
 However, towels must not be removed from the property so you will need to bring your own beach towels.